UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Definition and Motivation

-We conduct a preliminary study to demonstrate that conventional metrics, such as prediction certainty, are insufficient indicators of trustworthiness.
-We collect vulnerability predictions by four SOTA models, LineVul~\cite{Fu:2022:LineVul:ATransformerBasedLineLevelVulnerabilityPrediction}, SVulD~\cite{Ni:2023:DistinguishingLookAlikeInnocentandVulnerableCodebySubtleSemanticRepresentationLearningandExplanation}, IVDetect~\cite{Li:2021:VulnerabilityDetectionwithFineGrainedInterpretations}, and ReVeal~\cite{Chakraborty:2022:DeepLearningBasedVulnerabilityDetectionAreWeThereYet}, on BigVul~\cite{Fan:2020:BigVul:ACCCodeVulnerabilityDatasetwithCodeChangesandCVESummaries} dataset.
-Table~\ref{table:models_under_test} summarises their predictions.
-We establish the ground-truth trustworthiness label of a prediction by measuring the overlap between suspicious line ($E$) annotated by the prediction and ground-truth vulnerable lines ($G$) using Intersection over Union~\cite{Hu:2023:InterpretersforGNNBasedVulnerabilityDetectionAreWeThereYet}, defined as \(IoU = \frac{E\;\cap\;G}{E\;\cup\;G}\).
-To measure prediction certainty, we use confidence scores provided by the models.
-Figure~\ref{fig:correlation_trust_conf} illustrates the distribution of the predictions' confidence across various values of IoU.
-Across all models, untrustworthy predictions (low IoU) are more common than trustworthy ones (high IoU).
-Importantly, predictions with similar confidence levels can vary in trustworthiness, with both high and low IoU values observed.
-As a result, relying on these metrics easily overlooks untrustworthy high-confidence predictions and trustworthy low-confidence predictions, limiting their ability to detect untrustworthy predictions.
-Confidence-IoU correlations, represented by the red lines, are also inconsistent, with confidence and IoU not correlated in LineVul, positively correlated in SVulD, and negatively correlated in IVDetect and ReVeal.
+We conduct a preliminary study showing that conventional metrics like model confidence are insufficient indicators of trustworthiness.
+We collect vulnerability predictions by four SOTA detectors, LineVul~\cite{Fu:2022:LineVul:ATransformerBasedLineLevelVulnerabilityPrediction}, SVulD~\cite{Ni:2023:DistinguishingLookAlikeInnocentandVulnerableCodebySubtleSemanticRepresentationLearningandExplanation}, IVDetect~\cite{Li:2021:VulnerabilityDetectionwithFineGrainedInterpretations}, and ReVeal~\cite{Chakraborty:2022:DeepLearningBasedVulnerabilityDetectionAreWeThereYet}, on BigVul~\cite{Fan:2020:BigVul:ACCCodeVulnerabilityDatasetwithCodeChangesandCVESummaries} dataset.
+Their statistics are shown in Table~\ref{table:models_under_test}.
+Trustworthiness is measured based on the overlap between suspicious lines ($E$) annotated by the prediction and ground-truth vulnerable lines ($G$).
+We use IoU to do this as described in Table~\ref{table:glossary}.
+A high IoU indicates that the prediction more accurately annotate vulnerable lines, i.e., higher trustworthiness.
+To measure model confidence, we use the probability calculated by the models that a function is vulnerable.

+Figure~\ref{fig:correlation_trust_conf} shows confidence distributions across IoU values.
+Across models, untrustworthy predictions (low IoU) are more common than trustworthy ones (high IoU).
+Predictions with similar confidence levels can vary in trustworthiness, with both high and low IoU values observed.
+Hence, relying on these metrics easily overlooks untrustworthy high-confidence predictions and trustworthy low-confidence predictions.
+This limits their ability to detect untrustworthy predictions.
+Confidence-IoU correlations represented by the red lines are consistently weak across all models.
+Spearman correlation coefficients are all near 0.
+SVulD's $r=0.11$ while others' range from $-0.19$ to $-0.14$ ($\text{p-value} < 0.05$).
+These statistical results suggest little to no relationship between model confidence and trustworthiness.
+Changes in one variable do not reliably predict changes in the other.